 Want slimmer cheeks, a more defined nose, and cheekbones that pop?
-Well, thankfully enough, you can get that all without going under the knife, if you don’t want to.
+Well, thankfully enough, you can get all these desirable features without going under the knife, if you don’t want to.
 The solution lies in something a lot simpler: highlighting and contouring.

 So, what exactly is the difference between the two, and how do they complement each other to enhance and define your features?

-Well, contouring involves the use of either a cream, powder, or liquid product that is a few shades darker that your natural skin tone.
-It is used in areas that you want to sculpt or re-shape, such as your nose, forehead, chin, and cheekbones.
+Contouring involves the use of either a cream, powder, or liquid product that is a few shades darker that your natural skin tone.
+It is used in areas that you want to sculpt or re-shape, such as your nose, forehead, chin, and under your cheekbones.
 Highlighting, on the other hand, is applied to accentuate areas of your face that you want to naturally catch the light.

 The combined effect?
 Features that are sharper, brighter, and more luminous than before.
 And who doesn’t want that?

 The problem is that highlighting and contouring are often seen as an “advanced” makeup technique that many makeup beginners aren’t willing to try.
 But guess what – they are actually much easier than you think!

 Check out the following seven-step guide that we picked up from YouTuber Roxette Arisa.
 With practice, you’ll be a pro before 2021 ends!

 Step 1: Set your base

 Before you start highlighting and contouring, set your base.
 Besides applying your foundation in the right shade, you can use concealer to help “map” out the area that you’d want to contour.

 Here’s where you can place your concealer (refer to the image above):